-Most cities prepare sector-based emissions inventories using established standards such as the Global Protocol for Community Greenhouse Gas Emissions (GPC).
+Most cities prepare sector-based emissions inventories using established standards such as the GPC.
 Sector-based GHG emissions are those associated with direct use and production of goods and services within the city boundary.
 These include the combustion of fuels within the city's boundary (scope 1), the combustion of fuels associated with grid-supplied electricity outside the city's boundary (scope 2) and emissions from waste treatment and disposal (scope 1 or 3).
 Many cities use sector-based emissions to develop a comprehensive emissions inventory, set emissions reduction targets, produce an informed climate action plan, and track and compare their performance against cities globally.